artsy/artsy.github.io/_posts/2018-05-07-fully-automated-standups.markdown

 ---
-layout: post
+layout: epic
 title: "Fully Automated Standups"
 date: 2018-05-07
 author: [ash]
-categories: [team, people, best practices]
+categories: [team, people, best practices, culture]
 ---

 When I began working at Artsy four years ago, remotely, I really didn't like the weekly engineering standup.
 I'd sit in front of my computer and strain to hear a dozen people gathered around a laptop with Google Hangout.
 They'd discuss implementation details for projects I wasn't familiar with, and then I'd do the same to them (our mobile team was still very separate from our web team).
 Twenty minutes would pass and I didn't feel like my work experience at Artsy had been enriched in any way.

-The first time I came to New York to visit the office – before moving here – I sat down with Dylan and Orta.
+The first time I came to New York to visit the office – before moving here – I sat down with [Dylan](https://github.com/dylanfareed) and [Orta](https://github.com/orta).
 Dylan ran the weekly standup, and Orta was also not a fan of the meeting.
 Dylan was clear: if the standup wasn't working for the two of us, then it wasn't working for anyone.
 So let's fix it together.

 <!-- more -->